Jac-Zac/Self_Attention_Kernels/note.md

 ### More suggestions

 - Additionally you can use GDB with core dumps very useful to see what is happening to the program

-# Good template to write

-This is my project -> https://typst.app/project/pkaZjgATqjobNTjGKDA4U3